yvbbrjdr/yvEP/README.md

 yvEncryptedProtocol is aimed at providing an easy-to-use secure socket.

-The protocol is RSA 4096 encrypted so it might be very safe.
+The protocol is XSalsa20 and Poly1305 MAC encrypted so it might be very safe.

 ### How to use it?

-The method of the class is very easy to understand so there is no need to write about it.
+The methods of the class is very easy to understand so there is no need to write about it.

 See yvEncryptedChat for more information.